 - A. A mitigation plan shall only be required if development is proposed within a WRA (including development of a PDA).
 (Exempted activities of CDC 32.040 do not require mitigation unless specifically stated.
 Temporarily disturbed areas, including TDAs associated with exempted activities, do not require mitigation, just grade and soil restoration and re-vegetation.)
 The mitigation plan shall satisfy all applicable provisions of CDC 32.100, Re-Vegetation Plan Requirements. - B. Mitigation shall take place in the following locations, according to the following priorities (subsections (B)(1) through (4) of this section): - On-site mitigation by restoring, creating or enhancing WRAs.
-RESPONSE: This project includes the removal of blackberry bushes from the site.
-Currently the site is mostly covered with blackberries.
+RESPONSE: This project includes the removal of ivy from the site and the planting of native plants in areas that are currently bare of vegetation.
 Native plants will be planted in the WRA area of the lot. - 2.
 Off-site mitigation in the same sub-watershed will be allowed, but only if the applicant has demonstrated that: - a.
 It is not practicable to complete mitigation on-site, for example, there is not enough area on-site; and - b.
-The mitigation will provide equal or superior ecological function and value. - RESPONSE: This project includes the removal of eleven, unhealthy maple trees.
-These trees reside on City of West Linn property and pose a hazard to the project.
-The owner has agreed to provide 4 new 5-gallon Douglas-Fir trees to replace the removed maples.
-This has been coordinated with Mike Perkins, the city Arborist. - 1.
-Off-site mitigation outside the sub-watershed will be allowed, but only if the applicant has demonstrated that: - a.
+The mitigation will provide equal or superior ecological function and value.
+RESPONSE: This project does not include any off-site mitigation. - 1.
+Off-site mitigation outside the sub-watershed will be allowed, but only if the applicant has demonstrated that:

+- a.
 It is not practicable to complete mitigation on-site, for example, there is not enough area on-site; and - b.
-The mitigation will provide equal or superior ecological function and value.
-RESPONSE: This project is not proposing any mitigation outside of the impacted WRA. - 2.
+The mitigation will provide equal or superior ecological function and value. - RESPONSE: This project is not proposing any mitigation outside of the impacted WRA. - 2.
 Purchasing mitigation credits though DSL or other acceptable mitigation bank.
-RESPONSE: This project is not proposing purchasing any mitigation credits. - B. Amount of mitigation. - The amount of mitigation shall be based on the square footage of the permanent disturbance area by the application.
-For every one square foot of non-PDA disturbed area, on-site mitigation shall require one square foot of WRA to be created, enhanced or restored. - RESPONSE: A total of 3,549 square feet of lot area will have all the blackberries removed and will be replanted with native plants.
-This consists of the entire remaining site area within the WRA and additional area behind the proposed garage that would be considered an extension of the WRA. - 2.
-For every one square foot of PDA that is disturbed, on-site mitigation shall require one half a square foot of WRA vegetation to be created, enhanced or restored.
-RESPONSE: This project has no previously disturbed areas (PDA). - 3.
+RESPONSE: This project is not proposing purchasing any mitigation credits. - B. Amount of mitigation. - 1.
+The amount of mitigation shall be based on the square footage of the permanent disturbance area by the application.
+For every one square foot of non-PDA disturbed area, on-site mitigation shall require one square foot of WRA to be created, enhanced or restored.

+RESPONSE: A total of 6,130 square feet of lot area will have invasive species (ivy) removed and replanted with native plants.
+This also includes stabilizing some of the steeper lot areas near the streambed with material and native plants.
+Refer to Drawing A-0.5 WRA Submission Mitigation Plan for location of proposed mitigation work.

+- For every one square foot of PDA that is disturbed, on-site mitigation shall require one half a square foot of WRA vegetation to be created, enhanced or restored.
+RESPONSE: This project does have previously disturbed areas (PDA).
+Total amount of PDA area is 1,450 square feet.
+The total amount of new disturbed area is 3,392 square feet for a total WRA impacted area of 4,842 square feet.
+The proposed plan is to enhance 6,130 square feet of WRA area on site. - 3.
 For any off-site mitigation, including the use of DSL mitigation credits, the requirement shall be for every one square foot of WRA that is disturbed, two square feet of WRA shall be created, enhanced or restored.
-The DSL mitigation credits program or mitigation bank shall require a legitimate bid on the cost of on-site mitigation multiplied by two to arrive at the appropriate dollar amount. - RESPONSE: This project is enhancing the adjacent city property with the removal of existing, unhealthy, maple trees, the addition of four new Douglas-Fir trees, and removal of blackberry bushes and replanting of native grasses.
-The total area is 1,868 sq. ft., which results in 934 sq. ft. of allowable disturbed WRA.
+The DSL mitigation credits program or mitigation bank shall require a legitimate bid on the cost of on-site mitigation multiplied by two to arrive at the appropriate dollar amount.